 About this Project

 In December, 2019, news began to spread that officials in the city of Wuhan, China, were fighting a highly contagious and potentially deadly new strain of coronavirus.
 Called COVID-19, the disease spread rapidly around the globe.
 On January 20, 2020, the first reported case appeared in the United States.
 By February 5, Wisconsin reported its first case.
-And on March 13—the same day President Trump declared the pandemic to be a national emergency—Milwaukee reported its first two cases.
+And on March 13—the same day that President Trump declared the pandemic to be a national emergency—Milwaukee reported its first two cases.

 How Can I Contribute?

 Contributing to this project is easy.
 Simply click on the "Contribute an Item" tab above.
 This will take you to the contribution page, which will all you to select what kind of item you would like to contribute.
 You can submit a story, an image, an audio recording, a video, or the copy of an email you received.
 After you select the kind of item you would like to upload, the site will then present you with a variety of text boxes to fill in.
 We will ask you to give a title, a description, and a date for your contribution, as well as file if it's appropriate.
 We will also ask for a name to be associated with an item, but you are welcome to put "Anonymous" if you would like to submit anonymously.
 After that, your contribution will be submitted to our curatorial team for verification, who will then publish it to the site so long as it is appropriate.